YoungHaKim7/Profiling_code_in_Rust/README.md

 domain-specific insights into parts of your code.
 It works on all platforms.</li>
 <li><a href="https://github.com/plasma-umass/coz">Coz</a> performs <em>causal profiling</em> to measure optimization potential, and has
 Rust support via <a href="https://github.com/plasma-umass/coz/tree/master/rust">coz-rs</a>.
 It works on Linux.</li>

-    counts supports ad hoc profiling, which combines the use of eprintln! statement with frequency-based post-processing, which is good for getting domain-specific insights into parts of your code.
-It works on all platforms.
-    Coz performs causal profiling to measure optimization potential, and has Rust support via coz-rs.
-It works on Linux.